jaeyson/ex_typesense/README.md

 > #### during tests {: .tip}
 >
-> If you use this for adding tests in your app, you might want
+> If you have a different config for your app, consider
-> to add this in `config/test.exs`.
+> adding it in `config/test.exs`.

 For Cloud hosted, you can generate and obtain the credentials from cluster instance admin interface: